For sale benzine Hyundai

 In practice

 The boot is 252 l, cramped but usable for daily city use.
 The car has five seats, although the rear bench is mainly suited to shorter trips.
 Owners report real-world consumption in mixed use that is 0.3 to 0.8 l above WLTP, depending on the motorway share (public forums, not measured by us).
-The indicative list price rose from about 17,495 euro (peildatum early 2024) to 18,495 euro now, a from-price, no offer and no forecast.
+The indicative list price rose from about 17,495 euro (reference date early 2024) to 18,495 euro now, a from-price, no offer and no forecast.

 Points to note